The grants will provide funding for community groups to run a single event or a series of events in their community to address mental health.

 If you have an idea that you want advice and feedback on, contact the Look Over the Farm Gate Coordinator on 1300 882 833 or email email@example.com

 Host a free barbeque at the local footy match for the whole community to join in and enjoy lunch together while watching the game.
+The barbeque could invite a local mental health professional to do a small presentation and raise awareness of the support services available.

 Regular fitness meet-ups